How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 It’s an interesting way to consider the length of a marathon subjectively…

-A typical, well-prepared marathon runner’s level of exertion will look something like the graph below.
+A typical, well-prepared marathon runner’s exertion level will look like the graph below on race day.

 The first half of a marathon should be relatively smooth; you’ve trained well, you’ve tapered, you’ve fuelled.
 Your legs are poised, ready to carry you through the race.
 Awesome.